FayeChant/GEOG5991M_Assessment2/Stereoheighting/Docs/Instructions.rst

 * Enter the workspace name.
 * Enter the Obstruction file name.

-6. Once this has successfully run, within the TT5 toolbox, double click the 'Graphics' script.
+6. Once this has successfully run, run Graphics.py.
+Currently the Graphics script will not work in ArcMap as it cant find the Geopandas Librabry.
+Please run this tool, for example in Spyder.

 * Enter the workspace name e.g. C:\\GEOG5991M\\Stereoheighting.
 This will automatically find the required outputs from SHPrep.py.